 - Vault - 15.30 (at Illinois, March 23, 2013)

-In his third season at Nebraska, Grant Perdue continued to be a steady performer on both floor exercise and vault, competing both events in every regular season meet.
-He also stepped in as a key still rings competitor in four regular season meets and at the Big Ten Championships and NCAA Team Qualifiers.
+In his third season at Nebraska, Grant Perdue continued to be a steady performer on both floor and vault, competing in both events in every regular season meet.
+He also stepped in as a key still rings performer in four regular-season meets and at the Big Ten Championships and NCAA Team Qualifiers.

-The former vault and floor All-American added another floor event title to his resume after scoring a solid 15.05 against Air Force on Jan.
-25, 2014, bringing his total number of floor event titles to seven.
-The junior also earned a personal best score of 14.20 on the rings during the Big Ten Championships on March 28, 2014.
+The two-time All-American added another floor event title to his resume after scoring a solid 15.05 against Air Force on Jan.
+25, bringing his total floor event titles to seven.
+The junior also earned a personal best score of 14.20 on the rings during the Big Ten Championships on March 28.

-At the NCAA Team Qualifiers on April 10, 2014, Perdue advanced to the Team and All-Around finals for both floor and vault, earning scores of 14.85 and 15.20 respectively.
-During the second night of competition on April 11, he qualified to the Individual Event Finals on both events for the first time in his career.
-After overcoming some struggles during the final day of competition on April 12, he just barely missed the mark for All-American honors on vault and floor.
+At the NCAA Team Qualifiers on April 10, Perdue advanced to the Team and All-Around finals for both floor and vault, earning scores of 14.85 and 15.20, respectively.
+During the second night of competition, he qualified for the Individual Event Finals on both events for the first time in his career.
+After overcoming some struggles during the final day of competition, he narrowly missed the mark for All-America honors on vault and floor.

 The Houston, Texas., native proved to be a well-rounded student-athlete both in the classroom and in the community.
-The international business major was named to the Nebraska Scholar-Athlete Honor Roll for both semesters of the 2013-14 year while also claiming Academic All-Big Ten honors for 2014.
-Perdue was also named to the 2014 Tom Osborne Citizenship Team.
+The international business major was named to the Nebraska Scholar-Athlete Honor Roll both semesters of 2013-14, while also claiming academic All-Big Ten honors in 2014.
+Perdue was named to the 2014 Tom Osborne Citizenship Team.

-All-American Grant Perdue focused his sophomore season on two events - floor exercise and vault - after suffering from a bicep injury which limited his training in the off-season.
-The injury did not limit him, though.
-Perdue captured All-American honors for the second year in a row.
+Grant Perdue focused his sophomore season on two events - floor exercise and vault - after suffering from a bicep injury that limited his training in the off-season.
+Despite the injury, Perdue captured All-American honors for the second year in a row.